Harmonic Maa{\ss}-Jacobi forms of degree 1 with higher rank indices: The Casimir operator

 The space on the right is essentially the $\pi_{\gamma/\gamma'}$-isotype of $\cS(\dm)$.
 Let $\{X_j\}$ be a $K$-eigenbasis of $\dm$, and for each $j$ let $\chi_j$ be a scalar cocycle such that $\bC X_j$ is a copy of $\pi_{1/\chi_j}$ under $K$ (such $\chi_j$ exist because $G/K$ is simply connected).
 Then for each scalar cocycle $\gamma$ we have the order~1 CDO

 Note that by Lemma~4.6 of \cite{BCR10}, the symbol of $X^\gamma_j$ is independent of $\gamma$.
 For clarity we will sometimes use the notation $X^{\CDO}_j$ for the diagonal action of $\oplus_\gamma X^\gamma_j$ on the algebraic direct sum of all the scalar slash actions.
-The various $X^{\CDO}_j$ do not necessarily commute, but since we are in the scalar setting their commutators are of order~$\le 1$.
-More precisely,

-(The Kronecker delta coefficient of the final summand $\bC 1$ indicates that it should be omitted unless $\chi_{j'} \chi_j =1$.)
-This discussion gives the following corollary of Proposition~\ref{prop:ord1CDOs} (the last statement of the corollary follows from an examination of the definition of $\CDO_{\gamma, \gamma'}$; see Proposition~\ref{prop:generalCDOs} and \cite{BCR10}).
+Combining the preceding discussion with Propositions~\ref{prop:generalCDOs} and~\ref{prop:ord1CDOs} gives the following corollary (the last statement of which follows from an examination of the definition of $\CDO_{\gamma, \gamma'}$; see \cite{BCR10}).

 \begin{corollary} Assume that $K \subseteq G$ is reductive, $K$ is abelian, and $G/K$ is simply connected.
 Let $\gamma$ and $\gamma'$ be scalar cocycles.
 Then\/

 The symbol of $X^{\CDO}_j$ at the base point $\ov e$ coincides with that of the left action of $X_j$, which in turn coincides with that of\/ $-|_\gamma [X_j]$ for all $\gamma$. \end{corollary}